I can’t say I’ve mastered this Weber Smokey Mountain cooker but I’m not giving up. Last weekend I tried my hand at a beautiful 8lb beef brisket.

 But first, go out and buy yourself some outdoor speakers so you can listen to the football games while you’re playing in the backyard with your kids!

-Yes, the Pool is closing this week and that always makes me sad.
+Yes, and the Pool is closing this week and that always makes me sad.
 But my wife cheered me up by telling me all the great stuff fall brings.

 So here’s a list of some things that you can look forward to as the weather starts to shift.